polkadot-cloud/polkadot-staking-dashboard/docs/EN.md

 ## Releases

-[Release Please](https://github.com/googleapis/release-please) is used for automating staking each package's changelog and release generation.
+[Release Please](https://github.com/googleapis/release-please) is used for automating tracking each package's changelog and release generation.

-Release Please is a GitHub action maintained by Google that automates CHANGELOG generation, the creation of GitHub releases, and version bumps. [[Gtihub docs](https://github.com/googleapis/release-please), [Action](https://github.com/marketplace/actions/release-please-action)]
+Release Please is a GitHub action maintained by Google that automates CHANGELOG generation, the creation of GitHub releases, and version bumps. [[GitHub docs](https://github.com/googleapis/release-please), [Action](https://github.com/marketplace/actions/release-please-action)]

 ## URL Variables